AleksandrHovhannisyan/webp/README.md

 # webp

-> A CLI tool that converts all valid images and GIFs in a directory to a WebP equivalent.
+> A CLI tool that converts all valid images and GIFs in a directory (and all nested subdirectories) to WebP.

 ## Getting Started